tskit-dev/tskit/docs/stats.md

 ### Genealogical nearest neighbours

-The genealogical nearest neighbours statistic is not based on branch lengths, but on topologies. therefore it currently has a slightly different interface to the other single site statistics.
+The {meth}`~TreeSequence.genealogical_nearest_neighbours` statistic is not based on branch lengths, but on topologies. therefore it currently has a slightly different interface to the other single site statistics.
 This may be revised in the future.